Shengw3n/FPGA-Reduced-Instruction-Set-Computer/README.md

 - **RISC Processor Design:** Implements a simple RISC processor architecture.
 - **SystemVerilog Implementation:** Written in SystemVerilog hardware description language.
-- **Simulation and Testing:** Includes testbenches for thorough verification of the processor via ModelSim.
+- **Simulation and Testing:** Includes testbenches for thorough verification of the processor via Questa/ModelSim.
 - **FPGA Deployment:** Configured to run on an FPGA development board (DE1-Soc).

 ## Supported Instructions